Intuition is your early-warning alarm to detect criminal minds scheming to entrap you.

 A Louisville woman discovered that her purse was missing from her parked car.
 The next day she received a phone call from a man who said he'd found her wallet and wanted to return it.
 When she arrived, she was robbed of additional cash and raped.

 Think of yourself as a member of a herd.
-Like lions, hidden predators lurk about searching for those not paying attention, those who’ve strayed too far toward the secluded fringe, those too tame to sense danger, those who think they live in Mr. Rogers' Neighborhood (it doesn't really exist).
+Like lions, hidden predators lurk about searching for those not paying attention, those who’ve strayed too far toward the secluded fringe, those too distracted to sense danger, those who think they live in a safe neighborhood.
 Always remember: predators often go hunting when and where their prey least expect them.

 In New Hampshire, Andrew Patti had a queasy feeling about the teenager at his door, claiming car trouble, asking to use his phone.
 His story smelled phony.
 Maybe it was Patti's sixth sense that someone had been watching him through the window.
 Patti refused – fearing a push in robbery.
 Patti instead offered to call a local garage.
 But when he picked up his land-line phone, it was dead.